Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 ↩ Back to the front page

 How do I search for stuff on Mastodon?
-How do I use hashtags?

 • Third party apps will have various interfaces for search, but they’re usually quite obvious, using a magnifying glass icon or the word “search”.
 (One exception is Toot! which has its search function bizarrely hidden away in the ⋯ menu in the top right corner.)

-What order are search results shown in?
+What order are search results shown in on Mastodon?

 Chronological, with newest posts at the top.